emilianiilo/DBMS-performance-testing/README.md

 # Performance-testing
-Using PostgreSQL and MongoDB to generate random data into a database.
+Using PostgreSQL and MongoDB Database Management Systems.
+Here are some files containing PostgreSQL queries designed to generate, insert and copy random data into database tables and collections.